Recycled Water Project

 Information from the Victor Valley Wastewater Reclamation Authority (VVWRA) regarding their active recycled water project within Hesperia can be found below.

 VVWRA’s approach to both handling wastewater flow and sustaining local water supplies is to strategically locate subregional water reclamation plants (WRP) in Hesperia and Apple Valley.
 These WRPs represent the first step in preparing for the people, businesses, and industry that are both the cause and sustainers of regional growth.
 The WRPs are scalping facilities, meaning each treat a portion of the wastewater from its local collection system, reuse the treated water in beneficial manners, and return solids to the sewer for treatment at the Main VVWRA plant.

 The Hesperia Subregional Water Recycling facility is located on the west side of the city near Maple Ave.
 It is capable of producing one million gallons per day of recycled water.
+The recycled water produced at this facility will be pumped to a large storage tank managed by the City of Hesperia and then piped to ponds at the Hesperia Golf Course, where it will be used to irrigate the grounds.
 The water recycling facility is a "scalping plant", meaning only wastewater is treated here.
 No solid waste will be treated at this site.
 Solid waste will be returned to the sewer line where it continues to the main VVWRA plant in Victorville for treatment.

 State Water Resources Control Board